Carrooi/Nette-Security/README.md

 		App\Model\Book: book
 ```

-Now every time you pass `App\Model\Book` object as resource, it will be automatically translated to `book` resource, which will be then processed with your `App\Model\Books` service registered from previous example.
+Now every time you pass `App\Model\Book` object as resource, it will be automatically translated to `book` resource,
+which will be then processed with your `App\Model\Books` service registered in previous example.

 ```php
 <?php